- Home

 Unusual Enrollment

 The U.S. Department of Education has established new regulations to prevent fraud and abuse in the Federal Pell Grant Program by identifying students with unusual enrollment histories.
-Students who received a Federal Pell Grant at multiple institutions in recent academic years (2019-2020, 2020-2021, 2021-2022 and 2022-2023) will have their 2023-2024 Free Application for Federal Student Aid (FAFSA) flagged for unusual enrollment history (UEH).
+Students who received a Federal Pell Grant at multiple institutions in recent academic years (2020-2021, 2021-2022, 2022-2023, and 2023-2024) will have their 2024-2025 Free Application for Federal Student Aid (FAFSA) flagged for unusual enrollment history (UEH).
 The flags “2” and “3” will be indicated on the Student Aid Report (SAR) and the Financial Aid Office will be required to review the student’s enrollment history to determine whether or not the student is enrolling only long enough to receive cash refunds of Federal student aid.
+Because of this, official transcripts will be required for academic years being reviewed.
 Unusual Enrollment History (UEH) must be resolved before the student receives Federal financial aid.

 Dual Enrolled (DE) high school students and Joint Enrolled high school students are subject to the SAP policy for state aid with specific provisions directly related to DE students as governed by Georgia Student Finance Commission regulations.